nesfit/IW5/Lectures/Lecture_02/PITCHME.md

 class Flea : Insect, ICarnivore { }
 ```

-* Bacause animals might share some implementation by their taxanomy, it is possible to declare `Bird` and `Insect` as `abstract class`.
+* Because animals might share some implementation of their taxonomy, it is possible to declare `Bird` and `Insect` as `abstract class`.
-* But, their food intake and wheather they fly or not might differs.
+* But, their food intake and whether they fly or not might differ.
 It is best to declare these properties as `interfaces`, `IFlying` and `ICarnivore`.

 ---